Last updated on May 14, 2025

 Stoic Builder | Illustration by Howard Lyon

 One of Magic’s biggest strengths is its incredible diversity of deckbuilding options.
-Five colors (and therefore 32 potential color combinations), 8 card types, and over 23,000 different cards offer countless possibilities for any deck you build.
+Five colors (and therefore 32 potential color combinations), seven main card types, and over 30,000 different cards offer countless possibilities for any deck you build.

-Choosing which cards to put in your deck can be a daunting task for any Magic player, especially if you’re new to the game.
-Today I’ll go through the process of building a deck from scratch, outlining what steps you should follow to make your next deck a success.
+The task to choose which cards to put in your deck is daunting for many Magic players, especially if you’re new to the game and play on tabletop, Magic Online or Magic Arena.
+Today I go through the process to build a deck from scratch, outline what steps to follow to make your deck a success.

 Contentious Plan - Illustration by Eric Deschamps